byishimo1234-glitch/alu-shell/loops_conditions_and_parsing/README.md

-File that Write a Bash script that displays Best School 10 times, but for the 9th iteration, displays Best School and then Hi on a new line.
+File that Write a Bash script that loops from 1 to 10 and: